 By fixing one end of the band to an anchor, such as your foot, hand, a table leg or door handle, you work your muscles by pulling against the tension in the band.

 Related Article: Benefits of Resistance Bands >

-The first difference with resistance band vs weights is how they load the muscles.
-Simply put with:
+The first difference with resistance bands vs weights is how they load the muscles.
+Simply put, with:

 But what does that mean for you, should you use resistance bands or weights?